Scalr/scalr-vscode/README.md

 3. **Run the Extension**:
     - Open the project folder in Visual Studio Code.
-    - Press `F5` to open a new VSCode window with your extension loaded.
+    - Press `F5` to open a new VS Code window with your extension loaded.

 ## Usage